ChrisBaconWork/portscanner/README.md

 ## TODO
 * Invalid input handler only works for user input (i.e. not when the host is a cli argument)
-* Sort out main().
-It's a bit of a mess at the moment